-You may be able to get expert advice from some of the organisations listed in Chapter 5 of this guide: 'Further sources of information and advice'.
+You may be able to get expert advice from some of the organisations listed in Further sources of information and advice'.

 Who pays for reasonable adjustments?

 If something is a reasonable adjustment, you must pay for it as the employer.
 The cost of an adjustment can be taken into account in deciding if it is reasonable or not.